Law & Philosophy

-Interested students without much background in philosophy might want to consider the specialization in law and philosophy, rather than the joint degree program.
+Interested students without much background in philosophy might want to consider the specialization in law & philosophy rather than the joint degree program.

 Candidates for the joint degree program must:

-(Before applying to the Law School and Philosophy Department directly for this program, please be sure to apply to the University under the "J.D./Ph.D. program" listed under Concurrent programs on the application site.
+- First apply to the University under the "J.D./Ph.D.
+Program" listed under Concurrent Programs on the application site.

 - Apply and be admitted to the Philosophy Ph.D. program (Philosophy Department Graduate Admission Information).
 Typically, successful candidates have already completed substantial background coursework in a philosophy department, and have demonstrated an ability to produce high-quality written work in philosophy.
-(The Law and Philosophy Specialization is designed to serve those students interested in philosophy and law but without much prior background in philosophy.)
-Please apply by January 10.
+(The Law & Philosophy Specialization is designed to serve those students interested in philosophy and law but without much prior background in philosophy.)
+Please apply by January 10, 2015.

-- Apply to the joint program by both A) indicating on the law school and Ph.D. program applications that they are applying to be admitted to the joint degree and B) submitting with each application an essay of between two and five pages explaining their interest in the law and philosophy and in the joint degree program.
+- Apply to the joint degree program by both A) indicating on the Law School and Ph.D. program applications that they are applying to be admitted to the joint degree program and B) submitting with each application an essay of between two and five pages explaining their interest in the law and philosophy and in the joint degree program.

-- Be accepted by the Law and Philosophy Program into the joint degree.
+- Be accepted by the Law & Philosophy Program into the joint degree.